 The structure of parental involvement in the governance of Head Start ensures the participation of parents with children in the program.
 A Parent Committee assists in the governance of each Head Start center.
-Every Parent Committee elects a representative to one of the two parent clusters.
+Every Parent Committee elects a representative to one of the two three Head Start areas (North and South) parent clusters.
 Finally, the PC enables parents, legal guardians and foster parents to work in partnership with the Board and Head Start Management staff to govern the CPS Head Start program.